CAFM-Blog.de | The dark side of CAFM and SAP: What nobody tells you

 • Duration: While SAP implementations can often take years, many CAFM systems are ready for use within a few months.

-• Resource utilization: Companies often have to provide additional internal or external resources to successfully implement SAP By integrating sustainable practices into the.
+• Resource Utilization: Companies often have to provide additional internal or external resources to successfully implement SAP implement.

-"Not everything that counts can be counted; not everything that can be counted counts." — William Bruce Cameron
+"Not everything that matters can be counted; not everything that can be counted matters." — William Bruce Cameron

 Another aspect is employee training: with SAP, comprehensive training is often required.
 Gartner reports that up to 60% of companies have to budget for additional training costs — a process that can take a long time and cost a lot of money.
 In contrast, Comparison many CAFM providers enable a user-friendly introduction through intuitive user interfaces and often offer training materials to accelerate the learning process.